Leiden-Cell-Observatory/Leiden-Cell-Observatory.github.io/docs/omero/importing/metadata.md

 # Metadata Annotations

-Here is describes how to add and manage metadata annotations in OMERO.
+Here we how to add and manage metadata annotations in OMERO.

 ## Types of Metadata